Analog Tire Inflators Explained: How the Gauge Works and When It’s Best

 2 Engage brake Safety

-3 Check PSI Accuracy
+3 Check PSI (cold tires) Accuracy

 4 Remove cap Access